kaaproject/kaa/doc/Glossary/index.md

 ## Application

 The application in Kaa represents a family of available implementations of a specific software application used by endpoints.
 For example, two versions of a sound frequency measuring application which differ by their implementation for, respectively, Arduino and STM32 platforms would be considered the same application in Kaa.
-Refer to [System-components-overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

 ## Avro UI form